MartySkitch/AntennaSwitch/README.txt

 Things to do
 	Look at other means for communication - TCP/IP or UDP Work on Node-Red code for interface
+		--Need to impliment DCN to accept to/from addresses and split payload

 Completed Items
 	Refactor code to remove redundent loops - 21-Mar-21